lucaleonect/nqa_server/README.md

 - **Update to the latest code**: pull new changes (`git pull`) and rebuild the images with `docker compose build --pull`.

 ## Where Your Data Lives
-Job inputs and solver outputs are stored on the host inside `shared-data/` so they survive container restarts.
+Job inputs and solver outputs are stored in the Docker named volume `shared-data` (mounted at `/data` inside API, scheduler, and solver containers).
+Job metadata is stored in PostgreSQL's `pgdata` volume.

+Inside the shared volume, data is structured as:

 ```
-shared-data/
+shared-data volume
 ├── jobs/<job_id>/
 │   ├── J.npy
 │   ├── h_vector.npy
 │   ├── g_vector.npy
+│   ├── qubo_matrix.npy
 │   └── study_request.json
 └── studies/<study_name>/
     ├── optuna_db.db